Royal Guernsey Militia: Early history

 Records indicate that Guernsey had formed an armed body to defend the Island over 800 years ago, in accordance with the order on 24 July 1203 of King John to provide a sufficiency of men and money to defend the Island from the enemy.
 In 1214 Eustace the Monk, a pirate, based in Sark arrived under orders from the King of France to harry the Channel Islands.
 In Guernsey he met a newly raised and locally armed defence force comprising the whole manhood of the Island.
 This could be considered to be the first Island militia.

 A Henry III survey dated 1248 records that Islanders were free from (overseas) military service, excepting assisting the Duke of Normandy to recover England if necessary.
 The Island was invaded in 1294, Castle Cornet was held for several years before the French invaders were repulsed.
 The militia is first mentioned in 1331.
 A further French invasion took place in 1336 and was again repulsed.

-At the start of the war, that would last for over a hundred years, King Edward III of England authorised Thomas de Ferres in 1337 to “levy and train” militias in the Guernsey, Jersey, Sark and Alderney, to the use of arms and to aray them in thousands, hundreds and twenties.
+At the start of the war, that would last for over a hundred years, King Edward III of England authorised Thomas de Ferres in 1337 to "levy and train" militias in the Guernsey, Jersey, Sark and Alderney, to the use of arms and to aray them in thousands, hundreds and twenties.
 The militias of Guernsey, Jersey, Alderney and Sark can claim to date from 1337, making them the oldest regiments of the British Army.
-The Sark Militia comprised 40 men known as the Quarantaine.
+The Sark Militia comprised 40 men known as the Quarantine.